Little Dipper (Memphis Kiddie Park)

 Little Dipper is a junior steel roller coaster located at Memphis Kiddie Park in Brooklyn, Ohio.

-The coaster was built by the Allan Herschell Company and began operating in April 1952, making it the oldest operating steel roller coaster in North America.
+The coaster was built by the Allan Herschell Company and began operating in April 1952.
 In the 1970s, the original train was replaced with a newer one.
 For the 2006 season, the train was repainted.
 The ride was not in operation during the 2020 season, as the park was closed due to the COVID-19 pandemic.

 The coaster has one three-car train.
 Riders are seated two across with two rows per car, giving the coaster a capacity of 12 riders per cycle.